ashishkumarpardeshi/DIY_Oxygen_Analyzer/README.md

 >
 > Sensor measure 13 mV to 16 mV for 20.95% of oxygen
 >
-> If we consider upper value that is 16 mV for 20.95%  oxygen then
+> If we consider Base value that is 16 mV for 20.95%  oxygen then
 >
 > The upper range as per linear behviour of OOM202 Sensor will be
 > - Upper Range = 16 mV x (100 / 20.95 )